 - What Evelyn looked for in an Assistance Dog which led her to finding Indie.

 - How impactful a program like Story Dog Australia can be to build confidence in children.

 - What their plans are to continue Therapy Dog work now that they’ve relocated from Australia to London.

 Key moments you won’t want to miss:

 I hope you enjoy this episode as much as I do.
-Give it a listen and let me know in the community which part you found the most helpful!
+Give it a watch or a listen and then let me know in the community which part you found the most helpful!